-Clear Administrative Services Credential (CASC) (Previously the Tier II Credential)
+Clear Induction Administrative Services Credential (CIASC) (Previously the Tier II Credential)

 The new credential program requires collaboration with a certified coach, professional learning outlined in an Individual Induction Plan (IIP), and demonstration of competence in all six of the California Professional Standard for Educational Leaders (CPSEL).
 California Commission on Teacher Credentialing (click here to view changes)